RobinPeutlschmid/RobinPeutlschmid.github.io/_posts/2014-07-18-le-chat-noir.markdown

 Le Chat Noir is a short thriller noir game based in 1960s New York.

 You play as Detective Casey.
 There's been a murder.
 You and your partner Detective Purrlock are sent to investigate.
 You slowly begin to realize that this case is different from all other cases.
-This caae is about you.
+This case is about you.

 You can download it [here](https://nickada.itch.io/lechatnoir).